rafaelbecks/progtonode-react/README.md

 3d graph visualizer
 ================

-This is React version of the client of ProgToNode app, a web app which provides graph search for music with many degrees.
+This is the React version of a graph visualizer app, a web app which provides graph search for music with many degrees.

 ### Getting started